 The game starts with some brief backstory I’ll cover in a minute, after which our party promptly run down by four Black Knights – enemies that, according to research, only show up again as a singular boss in the bonus mission, making it seem kind of odd that the only ones in existence found us in the middle of nowhere, eh?

 Best I explain the backstory: an Empire, whose name is not often mentioned so I had to look it up (“Palamecia”), is taking over the world because its Emperor has gained the allegiance of an army of devils.
 Devils from literal hell.
 This is probably one of the few games to play “Evil Emperor” perfectly straight, folks.
 He’s almost crushed the entire world, most recently the city of Fynn, the last walled city that resisted him.
-All that’s left are some hamlets and a magical stronghold we’ll visit considerably later.
+All that’s left are some hamlets and an island nation.

 Our party was prised off the ground with a spatula by fellow refugees of Fynn, who have formed a Rebellion.
 Or rather, that’s the logical series of events.
 80s gaming will have none of that.
 The actual backstory is that Fynn was part of the Rebellion and then were taken down.
 Game… maybe I’m being pedantic, but I’m pretty sure that when two political entities enter a martial conflict, that’s called a “War.”
 It doesn’t become a rebellion until you’re a smaller entity.
 You can say “war,” honestly!
 I’m sure the later games will.

 After being run into the ground by the bad guys, our story continues when our lead character is revived by a White Mage named Minwu.
-Our lead’s name is Firion, with the rest of the party being his friend Maria, their friend Guy and Maria’s brother.
+Our lead’s name is Firion, with the rest of the party being his friends Maria, Guy, and a third friend who is also Maria’s brother.
 Unfortunately, the party’s been cut down to three in the flight from Fynn: the brother is MIA, but it’s been so long since he was actually mentioned that I don’t remember his name at the time of writing this journal entry.
 Unfortunately for the journal here, looking it up would be a sure risk of spoilers, so I won’t (Ed.
 It’s “Leon”).
 Glad to see our party is so, uh, concerned with his fate that they bring him up so… very often.

 With the King of Fynn slowly dying from wounds or just plain exhaustion from the retreat, his daughter Hilda is now in charge.
 Allied with Hilda is the sole surviving prince of Kashuan, whose kingdom was conquered some time ago.
 This is the cowardly Gordon, whose brother Scott was Hilda’s beloved/paramour/vague romantic interest, but Scott was presumed dead in the flight from Fynn.
 Last in our list of names is Paul, a thief who works for the Rebellion.
 Yes, yes I did have to look half these names up.
 Unfortunately, FFII only gives Hilda much screen time in the early hours, leaving everyone else forgotten.